Skip to main content

 Eligibility Requirements for Seniors

-Initially, there were stricter rules for qualifying.
+Initially, the qualifying rules were stricter.
 However, the newest bill for Missouri allows a little looser eligibility requirements.
 The basic criteria to qualify are:

 1. You must be eligible for Social Security retirement benefits (Note: Not required to be drawing Social Security).